nstolpe/survey-app/README.md

 ### Survey App

-This is a full stack JavaScript application, with a Express server and a React client.
+This is a full stack JavaScript application, with an Express server and a React client.
 It allows a user to take a survey defining their favorite colors and foods.
 The server and client each run in their own Docker container.
 There's also a third container running PostgreSQL for data persistence.
 The app requires Docker Desktop or Docker Engine and can be started by running `docker compose up` from the root directory.

 Environment variables for all three containers are in the root level `.env` file.
 The server and database both include all environment variables.
 The client app has access to them all in `client/package.json` but needs to assign them at the beginning of that file's `start` script so they will be available as values on the `env` argument in `client/webpack.config.js`, where the entire `env` object is made available to the React app as `process.env`.